Repeat prescriptions are used when someone is going to be taking the same treatment for a long time.

 To order your repeat medications over the telephone please contact our Medicines Order Line on 0115 8550260 between 9.30 am and 2.30 pm.

 To be able to request your prescriptions online you must attend the surgery in person with photographic ID for us to provide you with a user name and password.

-You can then follow this link or go to this website SystmOnline to enter your details and have access to order your prescriptions online.
+You can then follow this link SystmOnline to enter your details and have access to order your prescriptions online.